tthorntone/AdNauseam-Wiki/Dashboard:-Settings.md

 ##### Disable hyperlink auditing/beacon

 Checking this will prevent hyperlink auditing/beacon. _Hyperlink auditing_ and _Send beacon_ are best summarized as "phone home" features (or even "phone anywhere").
 The details are well explained [here](http://www.wilderssecurity.com/threads/hyperlink-auditing-aka-a-ping-and-beacon-aka-navigator-sendbeacon.364904/).

+**Important note:** _"Send beacon"_ can not be disabled in Chromium.
+Advanced users can filter behind-the-scene network requests, where the beacon-related network requests show up.

 ##### Backup/restore section